chainstack/graph-deployment/helmfile/README.md

 ## Network mode
 You can deploy graph node in network mode.
 In this case additional graph indexer components gets deployed, so that the node can join the graph network.
-This The Graph doc could be useful - https://thegraph.com/docs/indexing .
+More information about indexing could be found [here](https://thegraph.com/docs/indexing).
 ### Installation
 Prepare values in `values` directory first. `<namespace>` can be any string of your choice.
 ```